What I want you to know …

 I love 4×9/rack cards!
 So much messaging power in a compact format that won’t burden the recipient.

 Illustrated maps are a fun way to showcase research results or provide a “just like being there” experience.
 This Walker Basin Research Project map was used as an outreach piece to share project findings with the community (With illustrator Michael Hagelberg).

 Oversized postcards are an eye grabbing way to get a message in the hands of stakeholders.
 No envelopes to open means that your recipient can’t help but look!

 This was an explainer-style video for the U.S.-Pakistan Centers for Advanced Studies in Energy Project at ASU.
 The goal was to convey the key messaging and project stats in under three minutes.

-(Graphic design by Qiudi Zhang and video production by Shane Walsh)
+(Produced with Arsal Latif.
+Graphic design by Qiudi Zhang and video production by Shane Walsh.)

 Acuity and Calendly (Scheduling)

 Google Workspace (Slides, Sheets, Docs, Forms)

 Aventri and EventBrite (Event Management)